LachlanGunn/otrv4/otrv4.md

 11. Blake-Wilson, S., Johnson, D., Menezes, A. (1997) *Key Agreement Protocols and their Security Analysis*.
 Available at: https://dl.acm.org/citation.cfm?id=742138
-12. Gunn, L. J., Vieitez, R., Asokan, N. (2018) *On The Use of Remote Attestation to Break and Repair Deniability*.
+12. Gunn, L. J., Vieitez Parra, R., Asokan, N. (2018) *On The Use of Remote Attestation to Break and Repair Deniability*.
 Available at: https://eprint.iacr.org/2018/424.pdf